Towards All Loop Supergravity Amplitudes on $AdS_5 \times S^5$: Amplitude

-where $p_{3,4}$ are defined in \eqref{p34} and we take derivatives with respect to $s$ and $t$ to make the sums convergent.
-We will come back later to the comparison with the ten dimensional amplitude. \\ {\bf Amplitude} In the flat space limit of AdS$_5 \times$S$_5$ we obtain ten dimensional SUGRA.
-In this set up we want to compute the four-graviton amplitude, up to two loops.
-This takes schematically the form \cite{Bern:1998ug}:
+As we have seen in the flat-space limit of AdS$_5 \times$S$^5$ we obtain ten-dimensional supergravity.
+The four-point function we consider in Eq.~\eqref{fourpointfn} is dual to the ten-dimensional amplitude of four gravitons.
+Up to two loops, this schematically takes the form \cite{Bern:1998ug} \begin{widetext}